Anes-BHD/smarthr/README.md

 In order for the chap app to be working with realtime communication, you'll need to setup [Reverb](https://laravel.com/docs/11.x/reverb), Run the reverb server **php artisan reverb:start** and listen for events with **php artisan queue:listen**

-##### Please note that, this project is under active development so few things might break when you update.
-You can report any of your issues [here](https://github.com/MusheAbdulHakim/Laravel-Smarthr/issues)

 Consider supporting the project if you finds it helpful.
 Thank you
 - [Paystack](https://paystack.com/pay/musheabdulhakim)